-Is the transport layer abstraction mechanism.
-It provides interface and several implementations.
+Message bus ss the transport layer abstraction mechanism.
+Frontera provides interface and several implementations.
 Only one message bus can be used in crawler at the time, and it's selected with MESSAGE\BUS setting.

 Spiders process can use

 '''

 class frontera.contrib.backends.remote.messagebus.MessageBusBackend (manager)

 '''